Analysis

 s_rsv = ADRIA.metrics.scenario_rsv(rs)

-The examples below are to illustrate usage.
+The examples below illustrate usage.
 For further information on each method of analysis, see the documentation for the given function.

-# Some shared options for the example plots below
+Some shared options used by the plots below:

 fig_opts = Dict(:size => (1600, 800))